Jo Kwang-min

-Jo Kwang-min (Korean: 조광민, born 24 April 1995) is a South Korean actor, model and singer, rapper.
+Jo Kwang-min (Korean: 조광민, born 24 April 1995) is a South Korean actor, model and rapper.
 He is a member of Boyfriend.

 Biography and career

 He was born on 24 April 1995 in Seoul.
 He is the younger twin brother of Jo Youngmin.
 He and his older brother Jo Young-min trained under JYP Entertainment for two years.
 They started modeling since they were children and started appearing in various commercials.
 By their 100th day mark of being child actors, the twins had appeared in over 300 commercials.
 He also started to appear in various dramas and movies.